B2C Rebranding Trust Design UI & UX User Testing Conversion Optimization Data Analysis

 Home · Transfer Money · Manage Payee · Transaction History Pages

-By visualizing these interactions, I was able to identify pain points such as unclear confirmation steps and complex payee management, and ensure that each pathway provides clear feedback and guidance.
-This user flow became a foundation for refining the redesign, helping align user needs with business requirements while streamlining the transfer process.
+Visualising these interactions helped surface problems: unclear confirmation steps and complex payee management.
+Each pathway gives each pathway gives users clear feedback and guidance.
+The user flow became the foundation for refining the redesign, grounding decisions in user needs alongside business requirements.

 Section 01